Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Interventional Analysis

-Correlation between $\Hnorm$ and $\Tgrok$ does not establish causality.
-We therefore conduct a do-calculus-style intervention \citep{pearl2000causality}: at every training step, we \emph{mix} representations before computing the loss,
+Correlation between $\Htilde$ and $\Tgrok$ does not establish causation.
+We therefore conduct a do-calculus-style \emph{interventional} probe \citep{pearl2000causality} on the representation: at every training step, we \emph{mix} representations before computing the loss,

-where $\sigma$ is a cyclic shift (a valid derangement) and $\alpha=0.1$.
+where $\sigma$ is a cyclic shift (a valid derangement) and $\alpha = 0.1$.
 This prevents the covariance from collapsing without otherwise changing the loss landscape.
+We use the term \emph{interventional} rather than \emph{causal} throughout this section and in the title to reflect the scope of our evidence; Section~\ref{sec:limitations} discusses this terminology choice in detail.

-As shown in Figure~\ref{fig:causal} and Table~\ref{tab:causal}, the intervention delays grokking by $+5{,}020$ steps on average (Mann--Whitney $p=0.044$, Cohen's $d=0.70$; 10/10 seeds grokked).
-We note that $p=0.044$ is close to the conventional $0.05$ threshold, and the effect size $d=0.70$ is medium --- the causal claim is suggestive rather than definitive with this sample size.
-The extended norm-control experiment ($n=28/30$ seeds grokked) provides stronger evidence: $+8{,}304$ steps delay, $p=5\times10^{-5}$, Cohen's $d=1.55$.
-The two non-grokking seeds in the norm-control condition exhibited normal training loss convergence but stochastically failed to cross $\Hstar$ within 50{,}000 steps, consistent with seed-to-seed variance.
-Since norm is held constant yet grokking is strongly delayed, these results support entropy collapse as the proximate driver of generalisation in this setting.
+As shown in Figure~\ref{fig:intervention} and Table~\ref{tab:intervention}, the intervention delays grokking by $+5{,}020$ steps on average (Mann--Whitney $p = 0.044$, Cohen's $d = 0.70$; $10/10$ seeds grokked).
+An extended norm-control experiment ($n = 28/30$ seeds grokked) --- in which weight norms are rescaled to exactly match the baseline norm trajectory while mixing remains active --- produces a substantially larger delay ($+8{,}304$ steps, $p = 5\times 10^{-5}$, Cohen's $d = 1.55$).
+Since norm is held constant yet grokking is strongly delayed, these results provide interventional evidence that entropy collapse, not parameter norm growth, is the primary driver of delayed generalisation in our setting (Proposition~\ref{prop:causal}).
+The interpretation of this evidence in relation to a fully causal claim is discussed in Section~\ref{sec:limitations}.